 - History Trivia Challenge: Ask followers to answer questions about a historical figure or event.

-- Costume Contest: Encourage users to dress as a famous character from history or a favorite exhibit.
+- Costume Contest: Challenge people to dress as a famous character from history or a favorite exhibit.

 Leverage your educational team to provide engaging learning opportunities.
 Create interactive video lessons, demonstrations, or downloadable activity guides for students and teachers.
 Topics can range from art techniques to historical storytelling, aligning with school curricula.